bertkesj/EpiFunctions/README.md

 </table>

 To perform Cox regression on these risk-sets, the `coxphreg()` function is used.
-Below calculates log(HR) for a lagged 10 exposure.
+Below calculates log(HR) for a 10 year lagged exposure.
 Note, due to the high value of exposures, these values are scaled and the below represent log(HR) per 100,000 unit increase in dose, matched on age, race, sex, birth-cohort:

 ``` r
 coxphreg(risk_sets,